Landlord Coronavirus Pandemic Advice

 There are a variety of options available to individuals, you can point them in the direction of our COVID-19 guidance here or the Government website.
 Essentially if your tenants are experiencing income difficulties it’s in both of your best interests to work together.
 Your tenants may be able to claim support via Universal Credit, or loans specific to the current situation.
 There are a minority of individuals who will be particularly hard-hit by the pandemic and who do not qualify for much in the way of government assistance.
 So remember that they are under tremendous pressure too – it may be worth negotiating a reduced rate as a temporary measure if possible.

-Yes you can, in-person viewings are now allowed (13/05/2020).
-Many estate agents and letting management companies are doing their best to show properties online virtually to help encourage renters, offering more photographs and 360 degree tours if available.
-Speak with your letting agent to confirm their current guidance, or if you usually let independently you may wish to seek additional legal advice to ensure you’re operating safely.
+Yes you can, in-person viewings are allowed.
+Many estate agents and letting management companies are doing their best to show properties online virtually to help encourage renters, offering more photographs and 360 degree tours if available, but in-person viewings are permitted.
+Speak with your letting agent to confirm their current guidance on viewing properties safely, or if you usually let independently you may wish to seek additional legal advice to ensure you’re operating safely.

 The Government’s advice on home moving during the coronavirus outbreak may be a helpful resource.

 In March a three month freeze on eviction proceedings was announced by the government.
-If you have eviction proceedings in-place they will be frozen for 90 days, if you wish to issue a new eviction notice it must be sent after the initial 90 days as stipulated by the government.
+This has been continually extended – at time of writing this freeze has been extended until Jan 2021, with further extensions likely.
+If you have eviction proceedings in-place they will be frozen for now, if you wish to issue a new eviction notice it must be sent after the freeze is lifted, as stipulated by the government.

 I rent commercial spaces and my tenants business is closed down - can I still demand the rent be paid?